-In this Section, we prove estimates which control higher order derivatives in the $Y$-direction at the horizon, where $Y$, sufficiently close to $r =2M$, is defined as the transversal null derivative $(1-\mu)^{-1}\lbar$.
-We first prove that the bulk of the corresponding energy estimates with the redshift vectorfield $\redsh$ is positive.
-This is the content of next Lemma~\ref{lem:pointpos}.
+In this section, we prove estimates which control higher order derivatives in the $Y$-direction at the horizon, where $Y$, sufficiently close to $r =2M$, is defined as the transversal null derivative $(1-\mu)^{-1}\lbar$.
+We first prove that the bulk of the corresponding energy estimates arising from the redshift vector field $\redsh$ is positive.
+This is the content of Lemma~\ref{lem:pointpos}.

-\begin{lemma}[Positivity of the commuted energy near $\mathcal{H}^+$] Let $I \in \iindicess^b$, $a \in \N_{\geq 0}$, such that $a + b \leq N$.
-There exist $r_{\text{in}} \in (\frac{15}{8} M, 2 M)$ and $\varepsilon_{\text{red}}> 0$ as well as collections of positive constants $C_{a,I}^{(1)},C_{a,I}^{(2)},C_{a,I}^{(3)}$ such that, if $\fara$ is a solution to the MBI system~\eqref{MBI} on $\tregio{t_1^*}{t_2^*}$ satisfying the bootstrap assumptions $BS(\tregio{t_1^*}{t_2^*}, 1, N, \varepsilon)$, with $0 < \varepsilon < \varepsilon_{\text{red}}$, there holds
+\begin{lemma}[Positivity of the commuted energy near $\mathcal{H}^+$] Let $I \in \iindicess^b$, $a \in \N_{\geq 0}$, such that $a + b \leq 2N$.
+There exist $r_{\text{in}} \in (\frac{15}{8} M, 2 M)$ and $\varepsilon_{\text{red}}> 0$ as well as collections of positive constants $C_{I,a}^{(1)},C_{I,a}^{(2)},C_{I,a}^{(3)}$ such that, if $\fara$ is a solution to the MBI system~\eqref{MBI} on $\tregio{t_1^*}{t_2^*}$ satisfying the bootstrap assumptions $BA(\tregio{t_1^*}{t_2^*}, 1, N, \varepsilon)$, with $0 < \varepsilon < \varepsilon_{\text{red}}$, there holds

 in the region $\tregio{t_1^*}{t_2^*} \cap \{r_{\text{in}} \leq r \leq 4M - r_{\text{in}}\}$.